badhive/alca/README.md

 ### Install

+ALCA has been tested on Windows and Linux.
-To build the project yourself, you will need Git, a C compiler (gcc, MinGW, MSVC) and CMake installed.
+To build the project yourself, you will need Git, a C compiler (gcc, MinGW, etc.) and CMake installed.

 ```sh
 # clone the repository